-• In the Request Information Section click the "Add Project to Wellness and Fitness Program" button.
+In the Request Information Section click the "Add a project" button.

 Fill out the sections as before for any additional Wellness and Fitness Priority 1 programs.

 You must have in place or be asking for ALL the Priority 1 programs before you can request any Priority 2 activities.